 The Signal Sciences agent is a small process that provides the interface between your web server and our analysis platform.
 An inbound web request is passed to the agent, which then decides whether the request should be permitted to continue, blocked, rate limited, or tagged with signals.
 Depending on your deployment method, the agent is typically installed directly on your web server, or as a sidecar extending your existing deployment.

-When a request is made to your web application, the entity for your particular deployment method (e.g., module or Fastly VCL Service) detects the request and sends it to the agent for processing.
+When a request is made to your web application, the deployment entity detects the request and sends it to the agent for processing.
 The agent uses your active rules and site alerts to determine whether to allow, block, rate limit, or tag the request.
-The agent then performs any tagging decisions and redacts sensitive information from the request.
-Next, the agent relays the request and its decision back to the deployment entity.
+Next, the agent performs any tagging decisions and redacts sensitive information from the request.
+Then the agent relays the request and its decision back to the deployment entity.
 The deployment entity enacts the agent's decision.

-In addition to your deployment entity, the agent communicates with our cloud-hosted collection and analysis system.
+In addition to your deployment entity, the agent communicates asynchronously with our cloud-hosted collection and analysis system every 30 seconds.
 Specifically, the agent:

 - uploads redacted request and response data to the collection and analysis system per our data storage policy.

 - downloads new rules and configurations from the collection and analysis system.